Fairest priced shipping containers online

 Winter is here, the days are getting shorter and darker which means it’s time to get your 20ft, 40ft, or 40ft HC container ready for the winter days ahead.

 Corten steel and wood shipping containers are designed to keep everything inside safe from the environment such as sun, snow, wind, and even rodents.
-While able to stay wind & watertight, they can be affected from weather extremes.
-We recently sat down with our Container Quality Expert and Supply Chain Manager, Nikhil Abraham, to learn about how to prepare your container for winter and the changes of the season.
+While able to stay wind & watertight, they can be affected by weather extremes.
+We recently sat down with North America Operations Manager, Stefan Shine of Eveon Containers to learn about how to prepare your container for winter and the changes of the season.

-Other recommendations and tips from our container expert...
+Others recommendations and tips from the online used container provider include...

-Condensation is an issue in wintertime, but it can happen anytime of the year and in other climates as well—especially humid ones.
+Condensation is an issue in the wintertime, but it can happen at any time of the year and in other climates as well—especially humid ones.
 So no matter where you live, if condensation is an issue, you could install vents.
 You can install it on the end walls, container doors, and sidewalls.
-Best is to install two vents diagonally, so air can match the outside temperature.
+The best is to install two vents diagonally, so air can match the outside temperature.
 90% Of the time this will resolve your issue.

 Following these simple steps can help ensure the life of your Eveon container and help protect your equipment and cargo for years to come!
-If you have any specific questions about preparing your container for winter, do not hesitate to email Nikhil Abraham at firstname.lastname@example.org.
+If you have any specific questions about preparing your container for winter, do not hesitate to email Stefan Shine at email@example.com.